Chan Jian Xiang - Project Portfolio Page

 Expected: Switches to plain mode of display

-Test case:Fancy
+Test case:Fancy,Plain

 Expected: Error message due to cap sensitive. -